samfisherirl/PySimpleGUI-Designer-with-Live-Preview/README.md

 # SimpleGUIBuilder

-This is a fork from the original providing themes, and small tweaks to improve consistance, ease of use, and QOL.
+This is a fork from the original here: https://github.com/PriestTheBeast/SimpleGUIBuilder

+With this, Im looking to provid themes, and small tweaks to improve consistance, ease of use, and QOL.

 -Exports now include full code
 -Reset button to restore default code when you need a north star -Full theme list applied to both the GUIDesigner and the export

+Future ideas (open to feedback) and todos:
+-EXE release
+-Insert links to pysimplegui docs for individual elements -Dependency properties per element